DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 All the final parameter,architecture details and results you can find in the Report.md.

 ### 4.1 Model Comparison
-To finde the most suiting neuronal arichtecture three models are going to be comphared.
+To find the most suiting neuronal arichtecture three models are going to be comphared.
-1. The orginal model from Udacity with an architecture
+1. Model: The orginal model from Udacity with an architecture
     - actor one fully connected layer 256
     - critic three fully connected layers size 256 256 128
-2. Introduction of the actor net from the orginal DDPG paper[1] and staying with the critic net from former projects
+2. Model: Introduction of the actor net from the orginal DDPG paper[1] and staying with the critic net from former projects
     - actor two fully connected layers size  400 300
     - critic three fully connected layers size 256 256 128
-3. Going all in the net size from the orginal DDPG paper[1]
+3. Model: Going all in the net size from the orginal DDPG paper[1]
     - actor two fully connected layers size  400 300
     - critic two fully connected layers size 200 200